Worcester Electric Traction Company: History

-The Worcester Tramways Act of 1901 authorised the electrification of the system and the conversion from 3ft gauge to 3ft 6in along with a number of extensions.
+The Worcester Tramways Act 1901 authorised the electrification of the system and the conversion from 3ft gauge to 3ft 6in along with a number of extensions.
 Having had a financial interest since around 1899, once plans were agreed for the electrification of the Worcester Tramway system the British Electric Traction company completed the acquisition of the Worcester Tramways Company on 31 October 1902.
 The last horse drawn tramway service was on 28 June 1903 and during conversion the service maintained by horse buses.
 The horse tramcars were offered for sale as garden sheds for around £6.00 each.

 The company brought in the Brush Electrical Engineering Company Ltd as the main contractor with Norman Brough as the resident engineer.
 The track was constructed to the wider gauge of 3 ft 6 in by William Griffith using 94 lbs per yard rail.
 Reconstruction in 1903 involved closing several streets and was known locally as the Siege of Worcester.

 The tramway was inspected by Colonel Von Donop from the Board of Trade and opened in four stages: